 How do you think the market will react?

 Who will own the largest slice of the revenue pie now - who will benefit and who won't?

 My own litmus test is to ask: are there any Goliaths in the industry who could simply roll over on morning and squash you??
 Phrases like 'We're gonna beat Google hands down' fill me with fear!

 Top Tip: In conjunction with your Five Forces Analysis, have scribble pad at hand divided into four quadrants: Strengths and Weaknesses (of your idea), Opportunities and Threats (in the competitive landscape).
-This is commonly known as a SWOT Analysis - here an explanation and template for a Business SWOT Analysis.
+This is commonly known as a SWOT Analysis.

 As you undertake the Five Forces Analysis, you'll see other product opportunities or other partners that you haven't thought of, but don't deviate from your Five Forces Analysis, but return to these ideas later!

 My own platinum standard for sustainable revenue is the ideal cancer drug with the following characteristics: